Neptune 3 UI - System Dialog

 On top of the list, there is also a switch button that is used to show the system monitor overlay on top of the UI to show the performance monitor numbers while operating the UI.

-The second tab of the system dialog shows a list of current running applications in Neptune 3 UI.
-Each application item contains the following information:
+The second tab of the system dialog shows a list of all apps installed in Neptune 3 UI and their states.
+When an app is running, the corresponding section contains the following information:

-- Time spent until first frame of the application to be drawn
+- Time spent until the app's first frame is drawn

-Each application item also has a switch button to enable the performance overlay on top of the application window.
-For an application that has two windows, ApplicationCCWindow and ApplicationICWindow, two switch buttons can be seen and selected depending on the need.
+Each app item also has a switch button to enable the performance information overlay on top of the app window.
+For an app that has two windows, ApplicationCCWindow and ApplicationICWindow, two switch buttons can be seen and selected depending on the need.

-Note: Only removing the application widget in the home screen, does not mean that the application is killed, it could still be running in the background.
+Note: Only removing the app widget from the home screen, does not terminate the app, it may still be running in the background.

 The third tab of the system dialog contains two switch buttons to enable the performance overlay of the center console display and the instrument cluster.
 It forces the System UI to constantly re-draw itself to get the current GPU/CPU consumptions.